openstack-archive/fuel-specs/specs/9.0/cgroups.rst

 Fuel Library
 ============

-Cloud operator should add 'cgroup' section into cluster's settings file via CLI, data from corresponding section will be included into node's astute yaml file automatically during the serialization process.
+Cloud operator should add services that are supposed to be moved under cgroups control into cluster's settings file via CLI(into cgroups section), data from corresponding section will be included into node's astute yaml file automatically during the serialization process.
 A new cgroups puppet module should be implemented which will be used by main task to configure given limits for services on the cluster nodes.
 Module should be able to get input data from hiera structure